nathaniel-o/uc_ensemble/nso/anTODOS.md

 - [ ] Make Pop-Out images use ucOneDrinkAllImages

 - [ ] add "More Drinks" button to single posts' pages.
-- [ ] Add "Home" to logo in navbar.

 - [ ] # slides limited to # search results ?
 - [ ] IF search less than carousel, DO NOT gallery ?